DekelSror/appps/README.md

 		- check how to make sales, discounts, subsriptions

 ### more -
-	monitoring - where
+	- monitoring - where
-	ads - how to enable / config
+	- ads - how to enable / config
-	QR code / invites / shares
+	- QR code / invites / shares

+### stack and tools
+	- choose cloud service - auth, db built in
+	- build / pack tools to generate .apk files
+	- tools to publish to stores

 ### dev goals -
 	have a framework to streamline future apps development

+### phases -
+make .apk file
+publish to store
+register a user
+get payment from user